meks77/easy-validation/README.md

     throw new IllegalArgumentException("arg1);
 }
 ````
 Just imagine you have 20+ different input values you have to validate.
-The code is growing very fast and it will get hard
+The code is growing very fast, and it will get hard
 to maintain as it grows.

 You also have the possibility to set a seperate message per validation.